jayreddy040-510/docker/docker.md

     why we COPY in two separate phases is to optimize for build time. by first copying and installing dependencies, which tend to change less frequently than app code, we can ensure that docker only re-runs the 'npm install' step when there's an actual change in dependencies - leading to faster subsequent builds.

 6. ```Dockerfile
     EXPOSE 3000
     ```
     the EXPOSE directive indicates that the image is listening on the network port
     that you pass into it at runtime. it is more informational and isn't strictly
-    necessary, good for documentation. it signals to other devs that the application
+    necessary but is common practice and  good for documentation. it signals to
-    inside the container is using port 3000.
+    other devs that the application inside the container is using port 3000.

 7. ```Dockerfile
     CMD ["npm", "start"]
     ```
+    the CMD directive instantiates the container from the child/derived image after it is built during the build phase. it is used to start a service or application as you see here! pretty straightforward :)